stephenlb/pubnub-terraform/GUIDE.md

 #### Step 2: Create the Module Files

-Copy the necessary files for the Terraform module files `main.tf`, `variables.tf`, and `outputs.tf` to the `./pubnub` directory we created in Step 1.
+Copy the necessary files for the Terraform module files in `./pubnub` directory which are: `main.tf`, `variables.tf`, and `outputs.tf`.

 #### Step 3: Create the Main Configuration File